Cost of Owning a Newfoundland

 Owning a Newfoundland is a significant financial commitment over their 8-10 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 100-150 lbs and lifespan of 8-10 yrs, the Newfoundland requires thoughtful care tailored to their specific breed characteristics.
+100-150 lbs at maturity, 8-10 yrs lifespan — the Newfoundland does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 Prospective Newfoundland owners should know that this large working breed demands an informed approach to nutrition, exercise, and preventive health management.

 First-Year Expenses